-A SWOT analysis identify needs and opportunities from the resident's perspective.
-Strengths are existing features, characteristics, and amenities that are viewed as positive aspects contributing to the Town's success.
-Weaknesses are existing features or problems that are viewed as negative aspects of the Town.
+A SWOT analysis identifies needs and opportunities from the resident's perspective.
+Strengths are existing features, characteristics, and amenities that are viewed as positive aspects contributing to the town's success.
+Weaknesses are existing features or problems that are viewed as negative aspects of the town.
 Opportunities are ideas or something that is not currently being done or taken advantage of in the community.
-Threats are future challenges that could negatively impact the Town's broader goals.
+Threats are future challenges that could negatively impact the town's broader goals.
 These include both physical and intangible attributes.
-The Town should continually work to incorporate these ideas into their long-term goals.
+The town should continually work to incorporate these ideas into their long-term goals.

 - Dirt Roads can be used for multiple purposes i.e. hiking

 - Short distance to new jobs at Corporate Park (Dick's Sporting Goods Warehouse)

 - Multi-use trails

 - Pharmacy/grocery located in town

-- Scenery & Natural Beauty
+- Scenery & natural beauty

 - Doctor's office-UHS

 - River/lakes

 - Night sky

-- Drinking water

-- New Community Park

-- Youth Programs

-- Quiet

-- Agriculture

-- Movie theater

-- Bedroom community/proximity to urban core